 Expectation: I will cry myself to sleep for months.

 Reality: I’m proud to say, like a first-grader who made it to the first day of school without crying, that I survived and felt very little of homesickness.
 From reading and watching OFW stories, I thought I would suffer it too.
-Now, I think it’s very little said in the media that there are also Filipinos who are happy in their new homes abroad.
+Now, I think there’s very little said in the media about how there are also Filipinos who are happy in their new homes abroad.

 I didn’t expect to like Malaysia so much and I’m grateful to be able to live here.